sachinkr91/api-rest-meetings/libs/csharp/docs/MeetingApi.md

             var apiInstance = new MeetingApi();
             var userId = 56;  // int? | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. var meetingId = 56;  // int? | The ID of the meeting you want to view.
 This is an integer value.
-You can find this ID by doing a list of meetings and referencing the \"id\" property. var meeting = new Meeting(); // Meeting | The meeting properties that you wish to update. var delay = 56;  // int? | Number of seconds to delay the end meeting operation. (optional)
+You can find this ID by doing a list of meetings and referencing the \"id\" property. var payloadMeetingState = new PayloadMeetingState(); // PayloadMeetingState | The meeting properties that you wish to update. var delay = 56;  // int? | Number of seconds to delay the end meeting operation. (optional)

             try
             {
                 // Update Meeting State
-                Meeting result = apiInstance.V1UserUserIdLiveMeetingsMeetingIdPut(userId, meetingId, meeting, delay);
+                Meeting result = apiInstance.V1UserUserIdLiveMeetingsMeetingIdPut(userId, meetingId, payloadMeetingState, delay);
                 Debug.WriteLine(result);
             }
             catch (Exception e)